jbreckmckye/nortis/README.md

 ### Tetronimos (Notronimos?)

-Tetris is called Tetris because each piece is made of four bricks, and `tetra` is four in Greek.
+Now comes some important visual design.
 Ideally each brick should be visually distinct with sharp, shaded edges.
 We do this with two triangles and a quad:

 ![Notronimos](blog/notronimos.png)